 How to get started

 New skaters are welcome at most practices.
-Please check out our page on Attending Your First Practice and let us know that you will be coming – see Contact Us.
+Please check out our page on Learn to Speedskate and let us know of your interest – see Contact Us.
 There are coaches at practices who will help you learn the skills.
-Our sessions are at the Pittsburgh Ice Arena at 700 Craigdell Rd, New Kensington, 15068.
-See our On Ice Practice Schedule, with pricing information.
+Most of our sessions are at the Pittsburgh Ice Arena at 700 Craigdell Rd, New Kensington, 15068.
+See our On Ice Schedule, with pricing information.

-Only a basic knowledge of skating is required.
-If you can make it around the ice on hockey or figure skates, you can learn to speedskate.
-Practicing for an hour once a week makes you a good skater quickly.
+A basic knowledge of skating is helpful, but not required.
+If you can already make it around the ice on hockey or figure skates, you can learn to speedskate quickly.
+Practicing for an hour once a week makes you a very good skater.

 We have skaters of all ages, from as young as 6 to adults.
 Come join them on the ice.

-Our volunteer coaches are Bob and Larry.
+Our professional coach is John Henry and our volunteer coaches are Bob and Larry.
 Together they have decades of experience and coaching credentials in the sport.
 Bob is also a referee at local and national short track meets.

-The club travels to competitions in Ohio, New York, Virginia, Michigan, and other states.
+There are opportunities to compete and the club travels to competitions in other states.
 Most competitions are open to all levels of skaters, with groupings based on seed times.
 As skaters advance through the ranks, there are opportunities to skate in national level Americas Cup events and National Championships.

-The Pittsburgh Speedskating Club has been the start for national champions, North American champions, top nationally ranked skaters, and John-Henry Krueger, an Olympic individual medalist in 2018!
+The Pittsburgh Speedskating Club has been the start for national champions, North American champions, top nationally ranked skaters, and John-Henry Krueger, an Olympic individual medalist in 2018 and an Olympic relay medalist in 2022!
 For skaters with the talent and the drive, the opportunity is here.
-Read about our Notable Alumni.
+Read more about our Notable Alumni.